China backs police in Hong Kong unrest | DW | 29.07.2019

 "Violence is violence, unlawful acts are unlawful.
 It doesn't change, no matter what the target," said Yang Guang, spokesman for the Hong Kong and Macau Affairs Office, considered the top mainland authority for the semi-autonomous city.

-"The central government supports the relevant government departments and police to protect the rule of law."
+Yang blamed a few "radical protesters" for the violence.
+"The central government supports the relevant government departments and police to protect the rule of law," he said.

 Read more: Opinion: Hong Kong and the broken promise